 Click on picture above to enlarge.

-All you need to do is to click on the pattern above and save it to your computer.
+All you need to do is to click on the pattern.
 After you click, the pattern will enlarge.
 Then, just right click and "Save Image As" to save it to your computer.
 Then print it out.
 All of the instructions are printed directly on the pattern.

 Lisa's Bio: Lisa is a professional teddy bear artist selling heirloom quality collectible bears to Adults and has been making bears professionally since November 1997.
 Her creations have been nominated for several Awards including the TITA, Teddy Bear Scene Reader's Choice Awards and the Ace Awards.
 They've also been included on a regular basis in many of the major doll and crafts magazines.

 Copyright © 2007-2012 - All Rights Reserved - Lisa Bunting Thoms of Q.D.
 Patooties